-This dialog box constructs a connection string, which provides the information necessary to connect to a database on a server.
+This dialog box constructs a connection string, which provides the information necessary to connect to a database.

-Click OK to complete the string and return to the Configure Data Source Wizard.
+Click OK to complete the connection string and return to the Configure Data Source Wizard.
 Click the plus mark next to "Connection string" to see the connection string you've just created, as shown in Figure 4-6.
-The segment Integrated Security=True was created when you chose Windows Authentication rather than SQL Server Authentication.
+The segment IntegratedSecurity=True was created when you chose Windows Authentication rather than SQL Server Authentication.